ido1Shapira/Oop_Ex1_Polynom/README.md

 # Polynom & Monom classes

-Our class represents Monoms and Polynoms as defined in Wikipedia.
+Our classes represents Monoms and Polynoms as defined in Wikipedia.

 Monom  is an expression of the form a*x^b (a*xb) or ax^b (axb) when a is a real number and b is a non-negative integer.